Uncertainty relations and fluctuation theorems for Bayes nets

+As an example, suppose we have two bits, $x_A, x_B \in \{-1, 1\}$, each implemented as a double-welled potential, and we wish to flip both bits.
+A bit evolving by itself under a CTMC cannot flip $-1 \leftrightarrow 1$, even approximately~\cite{owen_number_2018,wolpert_spacetime_2019}.
+However, we can flip each bit if we have a third binary system, $x_C$, which can observe and then control each of those bits, one after the other.

+In \cref{app:bit_flips} this kind of dual bit-flip is represented as a sequence of two solitary processes, with evolving systems $(x_A, x_C)$, and then $(x_B, x_C)$.
+There is no resetting of any subsystem between the two solitary processes, so the trajectories of the joint state of the three bits in each of the two processes are statistically coupled.

+Assume we know the initial joint distribution over $(x_A, x_C)$, and the noise levels in the observation and control steps of the first solitary process.
+However, do not know how $x_B$ is coupled to $x_A, x_C$ initially.
+We also do not know the noise levels during the second solitary process, in which $x_B$ is flipped.

+Assume also that we (the scientist) measure the work done on the system during the first solitary process, $W$, and observe $(x_A, x_B, x_C)$ at both the start and end of both processes.
+So as discussed in {App.\,F}, we can measure the local EP during each process, as well as the values of $\Delta I(AC ; B)(\vx) $ and $\Delta I(BC ; A)(\vx)$ (the latter two being the gains in stochastic mutual information between the evolving and semi-fixed systems during each process).

+Repeatedly run this scenario, collecting all trajectories $\vx$ in which the local EP in the first process has some particular, arbitrary value, $\sigma^{AC}$.
+By \cref{eq:third_IFT}, the average over those $\vx$ of the (exponential of) $\Delta I(AC ; B)(\vx) + \Delta I(BC ; A)(\vx) - \sigma^{BC}(\vx)$ equals $1$ exactly.
+So for each $\sigma^{AC}$ that occurs with nonzero probability, there is a probabilistic tradeoff between the sum of the mutual information changes and the local EP of the second solitary process, a tradeoff whose details vary depending on $\sigma^{AC}$.

-\cref{eq:first_IFT,eq:37,eq:third_IFT} generalize to FTs that concern sums over arbitrary subsets of $V$ rather than all of $V$, and / or arbitrary subsets of all the subsystems.
+\cref{eq:first_IFT,eq:37,eq:third_IFT} generalize to FTs concerning sums over subsets of $V$ rather than all of $V$, and / or subsets of all the subsystems.
 Also, \cref{eq:37,eq:third_IFT} generalize to probability distributions conditioned on simultaneous properties of multiple nodes $v$, not just one.

-Each ${\sigma}_{[v]}$ bounds currents generated in the associated evolving system $[v]$, in accordance with the usual TURs.
+\textit{TURs for BNs.--- } Each ${\sigma}_{[v]}$ bounds currents generated in the associated system $[v]$, in accordance with the usual TURs.
 (This is not true for the analogous expected EP considered in~\cite{ito2013information}.)
-We can exploit this to derive TURs which relate the global EP generated by running an entire BN to the currents in each evolving system when it runs.
-(See \cref{app:fluct_theorems} in the Supplemental Material at [URL will be inserted by publisher] for a quick review of TUR terminology and proofs of the TURs derived here.)
+We can exploit this to derive TURs which relate the EP generated by running a BN to the currents in each evolving system when it runs.
+(See \cref{app:TURs} in the Supplemental Material at [URL will be inserted by publisher] for proofs.)